sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             * FWIW, from what I've read, using neovim's built-in LSP client is the future of neovim
                 * Perhaps coc will just retool and eventually use the built-in client at some point?
                     * dunno
+    * [check this document](https://github.com/neovim/nvim-lspconfig/wiki/Comparison-to-other-LSP-ecosystems-(CoC,-vim-lsp,-etc.)) for a more technical comparison of nvim-lspconfig and coc
 * Why Perl?
     * like English, it's my native language
     * I had difficultly getting a language server set up with Perl and neovim